Department of Software Technology

 In its research, the ST department wants to contribute both to the foundations of software and computer systems, and to the understanding of the operation of such systems.
 Therefore, its research approach is both fundamental - designing algorithms and abstractions, developing new concepts and theories, and identifying principles, as well as experimental - engineering and analysing the behaviour of actual systems.
 It is this combination of design, engineering and analysis that characterises the research of the department.

 The department employs over 25 faculty and 100 postdoctoral and PhD researchers.

 The department is organized into three layers with their corresponding sections: systems layer - Distributed Systems and Embedded and Networked Systems, software layer - Programming Languages and Software Engineering and information layer - Algorithmics and Web Information Systems covering the main research themes of the department.
 Additional there is the section Computer Science & Engineering Teaching Team covering all teaching activities of the EEMCS faculty.

-The department's management team consists of the heads of the sections, the director of the computer science education programs Hans Tonino, and the department coordinator Janneke Hermans.
+The department's management team consists of the heads of the sections, director of BSc programme Computer Science Andy Zaidman, and the department coordinator Janneke Hermans.
 The management team is chaired by the Head of Department Arie van Deursen.

 Department's management team

 The research mission of the Department of Software Technology (ST) is to conduct world-class research in the design, engineering and analysis of complex, distributed and data-intensive software and computer systems.
 Society is on its way to be completely dependent on such systems, which include online payment systems, smart grids, smart cities, and self-driving cars.
 Designers of these systems face many fundamental and practical challenges including managing their complexity, reliability, scalability, predictability, evolution, adaptability, and explainability.

 In its research area of software and computer systems, the ST department covers the following three layers; each layer has two defined research programmes with their own research focus.